 *Orange County Water Dist. v.
 SABIC Innovative Plastics US, LLC (2020-2021) In 2013 an initial bench trial resulted in a defense verdict on state Superfund (Hazardous Substance Account Act) claims alleging groundwater against multiple corporate defendants.
 This decision was reversed in part by Orange County Water Dist. v.
 SABIC Innovative Plastics, US, LLC, 14 Cal.App.5th 343 (2017).
 Currently a bench trial is proceeding after remand before the Orange County Superior Court (Complex Civil Division).

-Mr. Dupont is active in the Section of Environmental, Energy and Resources of the ABA, where he has been nominated to serve as the Section’s Publication Services Officer commencing in August 2021.
-He also serves on the ABA wide Standing Committee on Publications Oversight and on the separate ABA Cybersecurity Task Force.
-He is a member of the Orange County Bar’s environmental law sections.
+Mr. Dupont is the Publications Officer for the Section of Environmental, Energy and Resources of the ABA where he supervises all publications of that section.
+He also serves on the ABA Standing Committee on Publications Oversight and on the separate ABA Cybersecurity Task Force.
+He is a member of the Orange County Bar’s environmental law section.

 Mr. Dupont actively participates in his community.
 He currently serves as Treasurer for Women Against Gun Violence, a Los Angeles-based education and advocacy group which supports sensible gun regulation in the country’s second largest municipal jurisdiction.